erickampman/EdoTo2DotOh/Readme.md

 As of yet these values have not been tested for accuracy.

 ## TODO
-- Test on something besides Mac Designed for iPad
+- Test on something besides Mac Catalyst
 - UI is ugly
-- Want to export as JSON
-- Hard to find result file (save file panel for MacOS)